1998 Florida Gators football team

-The 1998 Florida Gators football team represented the University of Florida during the 1998 NCAA Division I-A football season was the Florida Gators football team's ninth under head coach Steve Spurrier.
-[Spurrier's 1998 Florida Gators compiled an overall record of 10–2 and a Southeastern Conference (SEC) record of 7–1, placing second among the six teams of the SEC Eastern Division.
+The 1998 Florida Gators football team represented the University of Florida as a member of the Eastern Division of the Southeastern Conference (SEC) during the 1998 NCAA Division I-A football season.
+Led by ninth-year head coach Steve Spurrier, the Gators compiled an overall record of 10–2 with mark of 7–1 in conference play, placing second the six SEC Eastern Division teams.
+Florida was invited to the Orange Bowl, where the Gators defeated Syracuse.
+The team played home games at Ben Hill Griffin Stadium in Gainesville, Florida.